Euchie23/SquidStack/README.md

 ## Overview 📚🦑🃏

 SquidStack is a curated version of a larger private repository **(Squid_Fest)** where the full version control and raw development occur.
-Updates are copied here once polished. **Version control and history exists in the private repo and is available upon request for collaborators or reviewers**.
+Updates are copied here once polished. **🛂Version control and history exists in the private repo and is available upon request for collaborators or reviewers🛂.**

 ### **What is the Squid_Fest repository about?**